mungekaradi/Python-Quiz/README.md

 # Python-Quiz
 100 Python Quiz for Beginners.
+Try solving 10 Quizzes a day, identify the expected output understanding the core concepts like list, array, loop, dictionary and so on... kinda good practice for Beginners this will help to think critically and logically.